 Forecast Valid: 5am AKDT Oct 24, 2014-6pm AKDT Oct 30, 2014

 WIND FORECASTS REFLECT THE PREDOMINANT SPEED AND DIRECTION

 EXPECTED.
 SEA FORECASTS REPRESENT AN AVERAGE OF THE HIGHEST

 ONE-THIRD OF THE COMBINED WIND WAVE AND SWELL HEIGHT.

-Friday Night: SSE wind 5 to 10 kt.
-A chance of snow showers.
+- Monday NE wind around 10 kt.
+Mostly cloudy.
 Seas 1 ft or less.

-Saturday: NNE wind 5 to 10 kt.
-A chance of snow showers.
+- Monday Night NE wind around 10 kt.
+Mostly cloudy.
 Seas 1 ft or less.

 This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.

-(2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.
+The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.

 These watches/warnings/advisories are issued for the entire zone in which the point resides and mariners should act accordingly.